-30. In 2006, the estimation of production, consumption and income deriving from illegal activities was introduced in the Hungarian National Accounts compliance with the ESA'95.
+34. In 2006, the estimation of production, consumption and income deriving from illegal activities was introduced in the Hungarian national accounts in compliance with the ESA'95.
 (3.08).

-31. According to the proposal of Eurostat, estimations for three main scopes of illegal activities have to be compiled, namely: prostitution, drugs and smuggling.
-From these three scopes HCSO has made estimations for prostitutions and drugs, because these activities do not change often and significantly in short term and a lot of information is available for these items.
+35. According to the requirements of Eurostat, estimations for three main scopes of illegal activities have to be compiled, namely: prostitution, drugs and smuggling.
+From these three scopes HCSO has made estimations for prostitutions and drugs, because in short term these activities do not change in a hectic way and various pieces of information are available for these items.
 Smuggling is a different thing.
-Although, it has constant elements, it is an activity that can immediately adapt to the change of market and legal regulations but these can not be measured by statistical means.
-It is more unlikely to find other basic information than in the case of the first two items.
-So till now, HCSO did not try to estimate this activity.
+Although, it has constant elements, it is an activity that can immediately adapt to the change of market prices due to changes in market and legal regulations, which can hardly be measured by statistical means.
+It is more unlikely to find basic sources of information than in the case of the first two items.
+Until now, HCSO did not try to estimate smuggling.

-- 32. The estimation of production and turnover of drugs was based on the regular data demand.
-The starting point was to estimate the consumption of drugs, using the number of consumers, the quantity of drugs and the prices by type of drugs.
-The main data sources were medical, judicial data, reports of the police, the tax office and the customs office.
-For the estimation of intermediate consumption mainly reports of the police were used. - 33.
-In the case of prostitution the method is similar.
-First estimation was made for the consumption, using the number of consumers, number of cases using average prices.
-There are two additional data sources to the above mentioned ones: the data of the association of prostitutes and special studies.
-For the estimation of intermediate consumption mainly reports of the police were used. - 34.
-The calculation was made from 2000 and had an impact on the compensation of employees paid to the ROW and on GNI.
+36. The starting point is to estimate the consumption of drugs, using the number of consumers, the quantity of drugs and the prices by type of drugs.
+The main data sources are medical, judicial data, reports of the police, the tax office and the customs office.
+For the estimation of intermediate consumption mainly reports of the police are used.

+37. In the case of prostitution the method is similar.
+First estimation is made for the consumption, using the number of consumers, number of cases using average prices.
+There are two additional data sources: the data of the association of prostitutes and special studies.
+For the estimation of intermediate consumption mainly reports of the police are used.

+38. The calculations go back until 2000 and had an impact on the compensation of employees paid to the ROW and on GNI.